Shekswess/synthgenai/README.md

 - [x] [Hugging Face](https://huggingface.co/) - more info about Hugging Face models that can be used, can be found [here](https://docs.litellm.ai/docs/providers/hugging-face)
 - [x] [Ollama](https://ollama.com/) - more info about Ollama models that can be used, can be found [here](https://docs.litellm.ai/docs/providers/ollama)
 - [x] [vLLM](https://vllm.ai/) - more info about vLLM models that can be used, can be found [here](https://docs.litellm.ai/docs/providers/vllm)
 - [x] [SageMaker](https://aws.amazon.com/sagemaker/) - more info about SageMaker models that can be used, can be found [here](https://docs.litellm.ai/docs/providers/aws_sagemaker)
-- [ ] [Azure](https://azure.microsoft.com/en-us/services/machine-learning/) - needs to be added
+- [x] [Azure](https://azure.microsoft.com/en-us/services/machine-learning/) - more info about Azure and Azure AI models that can be used, can be found [here](https://docs.litellm.ai/docs/providers/azure) & [here](https://docs.litellm.ai/docs/providers/azure_ai)
-- [ ] [Vertex AI](https://cloud.google.com/vertex-ai) - needs to be added
+- [x] [Vertex AI](https://cloud.google.com/vertex-ai) - more info about Vertex AI models that can be used, can be found [here](https://docs.litellm.ai/docs/providers/vertex)

 ## Next Steps 🚀

-- [ ] Code refactoring, removing redundant code and improving the code quality
-- [ ] Add more API providers for LLMs (Azure, Vertex AI, etc.)
-- [ ] Add different types of datasets (e.g. Classification, Translation, etc.)
-- [ ] Add multi-modality support for generating image datasets
 - [ ] Add CLI or TUI or UI for generating datasets
 - [ ] Create a documentation website for the package